AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/google-pubsub.md

 >
 >The [!DNL Google PubSub] connector is in beta.
 See the [Sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled connectors.

-This tutorial uses the [[!DNL Flow Service] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml) to walk you through the steps to connect [!DNL Google PubSub] (hereinafter referred to as "[!DNL PubSub]") to Adobe Experience Platform.
+This tutorial walks you through the steps to connect a [!DNL Google PubSub] (hereinafter referred to as "[!DNL PubSub]") source to Experience Platform, using the [[!DNL Flow Service] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml).

 ## Getting started